fatihkabakk/BloodSugarCalculator/README.md

 <h3> Project Description & Additional Notes </h3>

 + This Project Is A Blood Sugar Level Calculator Written In Python Using Tkinter
-+ This Project Is Open-Source And Will Be Open To Any Contributin
++ This Project Is Open-Source And Will Remain Open-Source
 + Lastly, Hope This Would Be Helpful For Diabetics